Lanterns on the Lake: Spook the Herd (2020)

 Following touring throughout 2016 the band took a break.
 In an interview Wilde commented "I don’t think we ever said it would be the absolute end..
-(But) I don’t think people would have blamed us for throwing in the towel at that point - we’d had a good run at it.. that would have been a good place to call it a day but we felt there was probably more we had to offer and further to go creatively, we just weren’t sure what or where that would be.
+(But) I don’t think people would have blamed us for throwing in the towel at that point – we’d had a good run at it.. that would have been a good place to call it a day but we felt there was probably more we had to offer and further to go creatively, we just weren’t sure what or where that would be.
 And, if I’m honest, I was personally just a bit tired at that point."

 It was during this break that Wilde began writing many of the songs that would go on to make up Spook the Herd.
 The band developed the songs over the course of a year before recording at Distant City studios in Yorkshire.
 This was the first time the group had gone into a studio to record.
-Wilde has commented that “We are a pretty insular band in how we work, and trusting other people enough to allow them to get involved is not always easy for us.”The album was produced by the band and mixed by the band's guitarist Paul Gregory.
+Wilde has commented that "We are a pretty insular band in how we work, and trusting other people enough to allow them to get involved is not always easy for us."The album was produced by the band and mixed by the band's guitarist Paul Gregory.

 The album was released in February 2020 and received positive reviews with MusicOMH describing it as "a masterpiece".
 The album was noted for reflecting on issues including polarized politics, social media, addiction, grief and the climate crisis.

-The album was shortlisted for the Mercury Prize 2020.
+The album was shortlisted for the Mercury Prize in 2020.

+Versions of Us (2023)

+In June 2023, Lanterns on the Lake released their fifth album, Versions of Us.
+Following the departure of the drummer, Ol Ketteringham, they recruited Radiohead drummer, Philip Selway, to perform drums and percussion.
+According to Wilde, Selway helped them create a "whole other version" of the album and restored their confidence in the songs.
+Versions of Us received acclaim, with a Metacritic score of 82.

-Soundtracks and Other Work
+Soundtracks and other work

 The song "I Love You Sleepyhead" was used in the film Where Soldiers Come From.

 The song "Through the Cellar Door" has been taken for the soundtrack of the Square Enix game Life Is Strange: Before the Storm.

 The group composed the music for all BT Sport's Champions League coverage beginning August 2020.

-In 2012 Lanterns on the Lake and visual artists Novak Collective were jointly commissioned by Northern Film + Arts to create an audio and visual response to what was described as “The ghost ship” the TSS Manxman, then being scrapped in the dry dock at Pallion shipyard in Sunderland.
-“Pallion” was described as telling the story of the historic vessel and once thriving shipbuilding yard.